ellenpham/RosterBoard-TerminalApp/README.md

 - Users are guided with option to quit by enter "Q" whenever each task is finished.

-- Users only can completely exit the program in TWO cases: 1/ Enter "Exit" at Home Menu or 2/ Confirm when reviewing the final work schedule.
+- Users only can completely exit the program when entering "Exit" at Home Menu.

 - Follow guideline while running the app for the validity of other text-based input.